T-a-n-d-E-m/XDHS_Bot/README.md

 Installation as a systemd service on Debian 11 (Bullseye):

-	Create a user and group for the eventbot service

-		- sudo addgroup --system eventbot

-		- sudo adduser --system --ingroup eventbot --home=/opt/EventBot/ --disabled-login eventbot
+	Install MySQL/MariaDB and configure an account for the bot to use.
+It will need DELETE, INSERT, SELECT, UPDATE privileges: mysql -u root -p
+			CREATE DATABASE XDHS;
+			CREATE USER 'xdhs'@localhost IDENTIFIED BY 'password goes here';
+			GRANT DELETE, INSERT, SELECT, UPDATE ON XDHS.* TO 'xdhs'@localhost; FLUSH PRIVILEGES;

 	Clone this repository to your build server.

 	Install headers and libs for libDPP++, MariaDB, fmt and Curl.

-	Compile the service with './build.sh release'
+	Compile the executable with './build.sh release'

+	Run ./eventbot -sql to generate the database schema.sql file.
+Create these tables with the mysql admin tool.

-	Run the ./install.sh script
+	Run the ./install.sh script to create the installation directory, username/group and install the systemd service.

 	Edit /opt/EventBot/bot.ini.
 See bot.ini.template for what each line is for.

+		eventbot_host=

 		mysql_host=